David Johnson (governor)

-David Johnson (October 3, 1782 – January 7, 1855) was the 62nd Governor of South Carolina from 1846 to 1848.
+David Johnson (October 3, 1782 – January 7, 1855) was an American lawyer, judge and politician who served as the 62nd governor of South Carolina.
+Born in Virginia and educated in South Carolina, Johnson had an extensive career as a lawyer and judge before being elected to a two year term as governor by the South Carolina General Assembly in 1846.
+His gubernatorial administration coincided with the Mexican–American War and the accompanying heated debate over the status of slavery in the territory taken from Mexico in the war.

 Early life and career

 Born in Louisa County, Virginia, Johnson was educated in York County, but moved with his family to Chester District in 1789.
 He studied law in South Carolina and became a solicitor of the Union District in 1812 as well as being elected to the South Carolina House of Representatives.

 Excelling in law, Johnson was made a circuit judge in 1815, a judge of the Court of Appeals in 1824, a presiding judge of the Court of Appeals in 1830 and a chancellor in 1835.
 During his time on the bench, Johnson was a noted Unionist because of his decision to strike down a militia oath to South Carolina and his view that a violation of a law of the United States was a violation of the law of South Carolina.
 His son-in-law was Confederate General John A. Wharton.